nickelodeon20/AU_Class_Projects/README.md

 ### COMP 3350 - Computer Organizaion and Assembly Language Programming (MIPS)

 This class explores higher level concepts and the direct, intricate relationship between programming languages and hardware components.
 Most coding files are indpendent assignment, apart from the first lab, and are written in MIPS Assembly.
-It focuses on understanding interaction of parts like the ALU, CPU,
+It focuses on understanding interaction of parts like the ALU, CPU, Databuses, and Registers on low levels on computer function and control.

+## <ins> Spring 2025 (SPR_25)<ins>

+### COMP 3270 - Intro to Algorithms (Java)

+The majority of this class was conceptual and lecture-based opened-ended questions, which is why there are only 2 coding assignments.
+Concepts like Search, Recursion, Loop Invariants, and Data structures were revisited while new concepts like Big O Notation and Complexity classes (P, NP, NP hard, etc.) were introduced and throroughly explained.

+Assignment 1 focuses on implementing different types of Search algorithms, specifically writing code for SelectionSort, MergeSort, QuickSort, and InsertionSort algorithms and all helper/assisting functions if necessary.
+There are also time functions inside, as part of the assignment was to track the average speed of each.

+Assignment 2 focuses on building an undirected, connected graph and then evaluating both Breath First Search and Depth First Search on the graph when traveling between all nodes.
+Again, time functions were included as part of the assignment to track performance.